markasoftware/KreO/README.md

 The shell script `data/run_all_pregame.sh` must be run on Linux first (from the project's base directory).
 Then, the batch script `data/run_all.bat` will run all the Windows-side evaluation scripts for all evaluated projects.

+After running Lego and KreO on all projects, run the `data/run_all_evaluation.bat` (from the project's base directory), then run `evaluation/results/generate_result_tables.py`